-It is not possible to estimate these impacts quantitatively due to their multi-fold nature (i.e., increased cost of land and construction for warehousing, worker costs to secure and maintain inventory, increased delays and 'aircraft on the ground,' writing-off stock).
-Additionally, there is no precedent to rely on, as this non-use scenario (NUS) is entirely contrary to current industry practice.
+It is not possible to estimate these impacts quantitatively due to their multi-fold nature (i.e., increased cost of land and construction for warehousing, worker costs to secure and maintain inventory, increased delays and 'aircraft on the ground,' writing-off stock) and there is no precedent to rely on, as this NUS is entirely contrary to current industry practice.

-The result would be that the cost of operating in the GB would increase considerably and become economically infeasible.
+The result would be that the cost of operating in GB would increase considerably and become economically infeasible.
 In a very competitive industry, this would result in a migration of the entire industry (the inter-dependency of the industry is explained below and elsewhere in the SEA) to non-GB locations.
-As production moves outside the GB, related activities such as R&D will also re-focus to these other countries.
+As production moves outside GB, related activities such as R&D will also re-focus to these non-GB countries.
 It can also be expected that future investment in associated industries and technologies will be most efficiently located alongside these activities.